-Some years ago, I designed and manufactured under the name Suzanne Bennett Accessories— represented by Fragments Showroom NYC selling to luxury boutiques and retailers all over the world; more on this under “Vintage Press”.
+I arrived in NYC at age 15.
+I went on to do some modeling and eventually found my groove in design.
+I was formerly represented by Fragments NYC, designing under my then married name Suzanne Bennett— selling to luxury boutiques and retailers all over the world including Barneys, Saks, Neimans and so on; more on this, including editorial, under “Vintage Press”.
 Also, as a former model, I was afforded the opportunity to pursue my passion of world travel which continues to influence my aesthetic; the function and simplicity of nature inspires me.
-Longing to be closer to a natural habitat — ok, a chic natural habitat — I moved to the Hamptons — a little slice of heaven with my very own vegetable garden.
+Longing to be closer to a natural habitat, I moved to Sag Harbor — a little slice of heaven with my very own vegetable garden.
 My mother was a pioneer in the health food industry and passed on her passion for health, wellness and organic living- insights I believe we all need these days.
-It frustrates me that big pharma and GMO’s are confusing and hurting humans just to make a buck.
-Ok, ok – billions of bucks.

 The joy of my life is my daughter who has grown into an incredible young woman.
 She’s creative, an advanced art student who, I’m proud to say, is also involved in Global Service work.
 She is learning about nutrition and is currently compiling her notes for a book!

 So… here I am, relaunched as XenCompany; and it’s more than just the XenClip!
 Take a look at XenPins— strongest prettiest hairpins ever.
 Best of all, every sale benefits children around the world in a meaningful way through the GO Campaign (a “no bs” straight-off-the-top 5%).

 Please reach out if you have any questions: firstname.lastname@example.org

 The word “life-changing” is often overused, but in this case it could not be more true.